Experienced Malpractice Attorneys Answer Frequently Asked Questions About Medical Malpractice

 - This duty was breached by a doctor or medical professional.
 Generally, medical experts compare your doctor’s actions to those of another, qualified physician.
-If you doctor did not provide the same level of care as expected, this is likely medical negligence.
+If your doctor did not provide the same level of care as expected, this is likely medical negligence.

 - That breach resulted in an injury to you.
 Sometimes medical mistakes might be frightening, but no actual injuries result.
 In these cases, you likely do not have grounds for a medical malpractice lawsuit.

 - You suffered emotional or financial losses as a result of that injury.
 Sometimes, only minor injuries result from medical negligence.
-In order to file a medical malpractice case you must prove actual losses for which you deserve compensation.
+In order to file a medical malpractice case, you must prove actual losses for which you deserve compensation.
 Otherwise, you probably do not have a lawsuit.

 What compensation am I entitled to receive?